8uziak/myWebDomain/README.md

 - [x] adding SSL certificate
     - [x] it's working and typing url basic url (http) redirects to https (thanks to EC2)
 - [ ] adding more variety to the website (maybe JavaScript?)
+    - [ ] I have to fix navbar on mobile to make in more fluid
 - [ ] constantly adding new projects
 - [X] adding mobile version(s) ?
 - [X] sending confirmation mail to sender after filling mail form